dsuruagy/LiLSpring/springmvc/README.md

 * Add dependencies to run project with JSPs
 * Add JSPs to webapp folder
 * Add static resources (CSS, images)
+* Map static resoruces in the context configuration class
+* Add view resolver in context configuration for JSPs
+* Add database configuration in .properties file
+* Add _HomeController_ to go to home page